LifeAdventurer/generators/CONTRIBUTING.md

     We should place events of this type in the `fortune_generator/json/static_special.json`.

+    For events with fixed dates.

-2. With only month, week, weekday (like Mother's Day)
+3. With only month, week, weekday (like Mother's Day)
     ```json
     "triggerDate": {
         "month": "Month",